• REVERSE MORTGAGE INFO

 HECM COUNSELING

 Reverse mortgage counseling was initiated so that borrowers would fully understand the steps they are taking and offer possible alternatives.
-You can bring family or friends to the counseling session and anyone who will be affected by the reverse mortgage transaction such as those who are currently listed on title, non borrowers, etc.
+You can bring family or friends to the counseling session and anyone who will be affected by the reverse mortgage transaction.

 WHEN YOU ARE READY TO MOVE FORWARD

-Once you have made your decision to go forward with a reverse mortgage and where applicable, consult your attorney in case you need to obtain any necessary documents such as life estate, power of attorney, guardianship as these documents will need to be reviewed by an underwriter as part of your reverse mortgage application documents.
+Once you have made your decision to move forward with a reverse mortgage and where applicable, obtain any necessary documents such as life estate, power of attorney, guardianship as these documents will need to be reviewed by an underwriter as part of your reverse mortgage application documents.
 Reverse mortgages, if properly understood, can be another tool for managing retirement income and personal spending.
 Never hesitate to ask questions.
 We are here to help.

 You've heard it all.
 But what about the facts?